Cuda-Chen/QuakeFlow/README.md

 ## A Quick Glance

 QuakeFlow is a scalable deep-learning-based earthquake monitoring system with cloud computing.
 It applies the state-of-art deep learning/machine learning models for earthquake detection.
-With auto-scaling enabled on Kubernetes, our system can also balance computational loads with computational resources.
+With auto-scaling enabled on Kubernetes, our system can balance computational loads with computational resources.

 Checkout our Twitter Bot for realtime earthquake early warning at [@Quakeflow_Bot](https://twitter.com/QuakeFlow_bot).